-Grammar Lookup is another good choice for a free online grammar checking app.
+Grammar Lookup is another good choice for an online grammar checking app.

-If you’re looking for a totally free grammar app with a generous word limit, this one is well worth trying.
+If you’re looking for a robust grammar app with a generous word limit, this one is well worth trying.

-Again, like a lot of free online writing tools, the app is ad-supported.
+Again, like a lot of online writing tools, it is ad-supported.

-The first name that writers tend to associate with word processing is almost always Microsoft Word
+The first name writers associate with word processing is almost always Microsoft Word.

-Depending on your country, the annual licence for Office 356 can range from $60 – $100.
+Depending on your country, the annual license for Office 356 can range from $60 – $100.

 If you want to buy the one-time purchase version, which is called Office Home & Student, it can cost you as much as $150.

-Microsoft Office is as its name implies, is software for office use.
-It includes Outlook, Excel and Powerpoint and other programs.
+Microsoft Office is as its name implies, software for office use.
+It includes Outlook, Excel and Powerpoint, and other programs.
 You will never use these software programs for creative writing.

 Yes.
-If you want to write, you can always find great word processors that are free to use.
-Often they come with many other alternative tools that are better suited for writers.
+If you want to write, you can always find great word processors that cost you nothing to use.
+Often they come with many other options and tools that are better suited for writers.

 Most of them will be suitable for your writing goals and any form of short creative writing project.

 But you should note that a word processor is not the best app for writing a book.
-You can find better apps for authors in the next section of this article.
+You can find better programs for authors in the next section of this article.

 Like Microsoft Office, Google Docs is a suite of office tools.
 The big difference is, of course, is that Google Docs is available for free online.